Kebaya: Lace kebaya

 By the early 20th century, the long kebaya (Note: Known as baju panjang, kebaya panjang, kebaya labuh or baju belah in Malaysia, Singapore and Indonesia.
-The terms "kebaya" and "baju" are used interchangeably) has evolved and the new "short kebaya", shaped and length above the hip emerged in various colonial centres, mainly in Java and the Straits Settlements (Note: Straits Settlements consist of Penang, Malacca and Singapore).
-During this time, long kebaya was seen as conservative and staid, worn only by the elderly women of the Peranakan community.
+The terms "kebaya" and "baju" are used interchangeably) has evolved and the new "short kebaya", shaped and length above the hip emerged in various colonial centres, mainly in Java and the Straits Settlements.
+(Note: Straits Settlements consist of Penang, Malacca and Singapore) During this time, the long kebaya was seen as conservative and staid, worn only by the elderly women of the Peranakan community.
 As an option, the young Peranakans began to modify the form of a long kebaya and turned it into a short kebaya that the Europeans and Eurasians had adopted earlier.
 The Peranakans would often recycle the fabrics of their long kebayas into short kebayas.

 The short kebaya worn by Peranakan is a tighter-fitting sheer blouse as opposed to the loose-fitting, knee-length tunic of its predecessor.
-The earliest example of a short kebaya worn by the community is the lace kebaya (Note: Known as kebaya renda in Malaysia, Singapore and Indonesia.
-Renda is a Malay word borrowed from the Portuguese term for lace).
-This style is noted for the outstanding use of popular European lace to trim along the front opening hems and sleeves.
+The earliest example of a short kebaya worn by the community is the lace kebaya.
+(Note: Known as kebaya renda in Malaysia, Singapore and Indonesia.
+Renda is a Malay word borrowed from the Portuguese term for lace) This style is noted for the outstanding use of popular European lace to trim along the front opening hems and sleeves.
 Similar to a long kebaya, it has no buttons and needs to be fastened with pins or brooches.
-Even though lace kebaya has existed since at least the early 19th century, worn primarily by the Europeans and Eurasians, it was only a century later, the Peranakan women began to wear this type of kebaya.
+Even though lace kebaya has existed since at least the early 19th century, worn primarily by the Europeans and Eurasians, it was only a century later that the Peranakan women began to wear this type of kebaya.